-When you turn 65, even if still working or once you reach preservation age (between 55 and 60 depending on the date of birth) and have retired, you have full access to your superannuation.
+When you turn 60, even if still working or once you reach preservation age (60 depending on the date of birth) and have retired, you have full access to your superannuation.

-You can start a transition to retirement (TTR) income stream when you are aged between 55 and 65 while you're still working.
+You can start a transition to retirement (TTR) income stream when you are aged 60 while you're still working.
 However, there are limitations on how much you can withdraw while you are working and using a TTR strategy.
 This may be the case where you continue to retain your farmer status to spread out your farming income over multiple years.